civisanalytics/datascience-python/README.md

 [![CircleCI](https://circleci.com/gh/civisanalytics/datascience-python/tree/master.svg?style=svg)](https://circleci.com/gh/civisanalytics/datascience-python/tree/master)

-This image is created from the official Ubuntu 18.04 Docker image and contains popular Python packages for data science.

-If you are reading this README on DockerHub, then the links to files in the GitHub respository will be broken.
+If you are reading this README on DockerHub, then the links to files in the GitHub repository will be broken.
 Please read this documentation from [GitHub](https://github.com/civisanalytics/datascience-python) instead.

 # Introduction